“Are you aspiring to reach greater levels in your law enforcement career?”

 Janine Marie Driver: How to Get Exactly What You Want ... - TEDx

-Cesare Frank Figliuzzi, Jr. is a former American government executive.
-He is the former assistant director for counterintelligence at the Federal Bureau of Investigation.
-Figliuzzi was previously the special agent in charge of the Federal Bureau of Investigation's Cleveland Division, and served as the FBI's Chief Inspector.
+Frank Figliuzzi is the retired assistant director for counterintelligence at the Federal Bureau of Investigation.
+Figliuzzi was previously the special agent in charge of the FBI's Cleveland Division, and served as the FBI's Chief Inspector.
 His 25 years as a special agent also included assignments in Atlanta, Miami, San Francisco and Washington, D.C.
-Following his FBI service, Figliuzzi joined General Electric and served for five years as assistant chief security officer for investigations, insider threat, workplace violence prevention, and special event security for GE's 300,000 employees in 180 countries.
-Figliuzzi is currently a frequent national security contributor for NBC and MSNBC News and author of The FBI Way: Inside the Bureau's Code of Excellence.
+Following his FBI service, Figliuzzi joined General Electric and served as assistant chief security officer for investigations, insider threat, workplace violence prevention, and special event security.
+Figliuzzi is a frequent national security contributor for NBC and MSNBC News and author of The FBI Way: Inside the Bureau's Code of Excellence.

 In May 2021, Frank launched a regular podcast, "The Bureau with Frank Figliuzzi."
 An inside look inside the Federal Bureau of Investigation through interviews with active and retired FBI insiders.
 Available on all podcast platforms.